nmsohn/nmsohn/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&height=250&text=Welcome&fontAlign=70&rotate=13&fontAlignY=25&desc=nmsohn's%20github&descAlign=70.&descAlignY=44&fontColor=fff)

 ### Hi there 👋
-Hi I am a developer based in Korea!
+Hi I am a developer based in New Zealand!
 I stumbled upon this 'coding jungle🏝' and have been surviving through.
-I am interested in microservices, distributed computing and more cloud based solutions.
+I am interested in distributed computing and more cloud based solutions.

 ### 🔭 I’m currently working on